 Ronan O'Meara gives his picks of movies on TV over the next week

-It's the weekend and Ronan O'Meara has been scouring the TV schedules to find movies to watch over the next seven days.
+It's the weekend and Ronan O'Meara has been scouring the TV schedules to find movies to watch over the next seven days, including the longest day of the year.

 Here are 16 to choose from....enjoy!